stratapp-ai/stratapp-ai.github.io/_blog/the-new-future-of-work-a-sam-harris-podcast-interview-with-matt-mullenweg-on-distributed-working.md

 banner_image: "/uploads/distributed working levels -matt mullenweg.jpg"
 slug: The New Future of Work a Sam Harris podcast interview with Matt Mullenweg on distributed working
-seo_title: The New Future of Work, a Sam Harris podcast interview with Matt Mullenweg on distributed working
+seo_title: The New Future of Work, a Sam Harris podcast conversation with Matt Mullenweg on distributed working
 seo_description: Matt is the founder of Automattic, the company behind Wordpress.com, Tumblr and WooCommerce.
 Every day, every employee at Automattic works from wherever